MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 ---
 lab:
-    task: 'Prepare your environment for administration'
+  task: Prepare your environment for administration
-    exercise: 'Exercise 0 - Prepare your environment for administration'
+  exercise: Exercise 0 - Prepare your environment for administration
+  title: Prepare your environment for administration
+  description: Enable auditing, assign compliance roles, and explore the Microsoft Purview portal to prepare the environment for administration tasks.
+  duration: 45 minutes
+  level: 100
+  islab: true
 ---

 ## WWL Tenants - Terms of use